298: No Such Thing As An Emotional Support Amoeba

 chucked away.

-So, this is NASA's Goddard Space Flight Center.
+This is an amazing thing.
+So this is NASA's Goddard Space Flight Center.

-And they have built a machine that
+It's in Maryland.
+And they have built a machine that...

-Say it again, and let's see when they laugh.
+Say it again and let's see when they laugh.

-Guys, fuck you.
+Guys, far cur you.

 I don't ask you to pronounce Leicester and Chumley and all these weird English words.